GLOBAL MARKETS-Stocks hit record highs on Bernanke, yen drops

 An impending no-confidence vote against Portugal's ruling coalition has turned the focus to peripheral euro zone debt.

-Spain and France both held smooth bond auctions on Thursday despite Spain's prime minister fighting a corruption scandal and France having just lost its last triple-A sovereign credit rating from a major ratings agency.
+Spain and France both saw smooth bond auctions on Thursday despite a tougher backdrop, with Spain's prime minister fighting a corruption scandal and France having just lost its last triple-A sovereign credit rating from a major ratings agency.

-Commodities, meanwhile, were mixed, with Brent oil flat but U.S. crude futures jumping 1.5 percent as U.S. stocks fell for a third straight week.
-Copper rose 0.3 percent and gold rose 0.6 percent.
+Commodities, meanwhile, were mixed, with Brent oil flat but U.S. crude futures jumping 1.4 percent as U.S. stockpiles fell for a third straight week.
+Copper rose 0.3 percent and gold rose 0.8 percent.

 * Huckleberry has retained core group of mine personnel and has kept mine on care and maintenance since September 2016